abuecker/sf-test/src/presentation.md

 Disable allocation of Public IP's on the subnets.

-Load balancers distribute the traffic to the Rails service that is managed by Auto Scaling Groups.
+Load balancers distribute the traffic to the Rails services that are managed by Auto Scaling Groups.

-The Rails service has its own auto scaled RDS for postgres and ElasticCache for Redis.
+The Rails services have their own auto scaled RDS for postgres and ElasticCache for Redis.

 --